AdobeDocs/journey-optimizer-learn.en/help/experimentation/create-experiments-for-in-app-messages.md

 thumbnail: 3419898.jpeg
 ---

-# Create content experiments for in-app messages
+# Configure content experiments for in-app messages

-Learn how to configure experiments to A/B test in-app messages.
+Learn how to configure and analyze content experiments to A/B test in-app messages.

 >[!VIDEO](https://video.tv.adobe.com/v/3419898/?learn=on)